RandLA-Net: Efficient Semantic Segmentation of Large-Scale Point Clouds: Details for the Evaluation of Sampling.

-where $a_i$ is the binary decision of whether to sample the $i^{th}$ vector in $\boldsymbol{P}$, $\theta$ is the network parameter of the MLP.
-Then we apply the segmentation accuracy R as the reward value for the entire sampling process and maximize our reward function $\mathcal{J}=R$ with the following estimated gradients:
+where $a_i$ is the binary decision of whether to sample the $i^{th}$ vector in $\boldsymbol{P}$ and $\theta$ is the network parameter of the MLP.
+Hence to properly improve the sampling policy with an underivable sampling process, we apply REINFORCE algorithm \cite{sutton2000policy} as the gradient estimator.
+The segmentation accuracy $R$ is applied as the reward value for the entire sampling process as $\mathcal{J}=R$.
+It is optimized with the following estimated gradients:

 where $M$ is the batch size, $b^c$ and $b(\boldsymbol{P}^{(i)})$ are two control variates \cite{mnih2014neural} for alleviating the high variance problem of policy gradients. \end{enumerate}